Plantlyfe/HOMELAB-/README.md

 ## **Network Device Configuration Files**
 ### **Cisco Router Configuration**
+- Accessed the CLI via PuTTY using a Console Connection.
+Router came
 - Static IP configured to seperate ISP Network & Homelab Network.
 - Default gateway and IP Routes configured to route traffic between VLANs and to ISP/Internet
 - VLAN configuration with ROAS (Router on a Stick) for each VLAN.